All Commissions

 IOU

-Central and northern Arizona, including Phoenix metro, Flagstaff, and Yuma regions; largest electric utility in the state
+Central and northern Arizona, including metro Phoenix, Flagstaff, and Yuma areas; approximately 1.4 million customers

 Tucson Electric Power (TEP)